UnlimitedSystems/uxexchange/README.md

-# UXchange - Unlimited Exchange
+# UXExchange - Unlimited Exchange

 UXExchange is an open source and decentralized exchange based on the code of the [WavesGUI](https://github.com/wavesplatform/WavesGUI/).